zahid58/yolov5_dhakaAI/README.md

 We modified the implementations for participating in Dhaka AI Traffic Vehicle Detection Challenge 2020.

 During the course of competitions, we tried Yolov3, Yolov5, Hybrid Models such as Yolov5+ResNet.
-We also experimented with Hierarchical models (where we similar vehicles in one category; after detecting the general class of vehicle, we used another yolo for more finer classification)
+We also experimented with Hierarchical models (where we group similar vehicles in one category; after detecting the general class of vehicle with one model, we used another model for more finer classification)

 The repository is no longer maintained.